Kate Middleton Style Blog

 Unlike her detailed lace ceremonial gown, Kate’s reception dress offered a softer, more relaxed silhouette.
 It was strapless and featured a romantic sweetheart neckline.
 The lush, voluminous A-line skirt offered the right amount of drama (and looked perfect for an evening of dancing!)

 Sarah Burton selected ivory satin gazar for the gown—a fabric often used for bridalwear thanks to its luxurious texture and impeccable structure.
-It offered the perfect balance of weightless drama with its smooth, polished finish.
+Its smooth and polished finish offered the perfect balance of weightless drama.
 The fabric choice was deliberate, chosen to complement a day of grandiose elegance with an evening of sleek charm.

-This dress might appear minimalist at first glance, but it’s beautiful construction and graceful shape whispered sophistication.
+At first glance, the dress might appear minimalist, but its beautiful construction and graceful shape whispered sophistication.

 The crystal-embellished belt was a brilliant choice, serving as the only adornment on the gown.
 This radiant feature cinched Kate’s waist, adding a flicker of sparkle, made to glisten under the palace lights.